Labour Party Conference 2019

-Thanks a rule change passed in Liverpool, CLPs can now submit rule changes to be on the agenda for this year’s conference, in addition to the rule changes that were passed last year and are already on the agenda (see the 2018 delegate report here).
-One rule that CLPs should definitely consider passing is a rule change to reform the three year rule.
-This proposal would ensure that popular rule changes are able to secure a waiver from the three year rule.
+Thanks to a rule change passed in Liverpool, CLPs can now submit rule changes to be on the agenda for this year’s conference, in addition to the rule changes that were passed last year and are already on the agenda (see the 2018 delegate report here).
+To see the rule changes Momentum is proposing for Conference, please see here.

 Motions for the 2019 Conference

 Following a rule change that emerged from the Democracy Review and which was approved at last year’s Conference, this year CLPs that decide to submit a motion rather than a rule change can submit their motion from anytime up until Thursday 12th September 2019 (appeals for motions ruled out of order by the CAC will be on Wednesday 18th September, and the deadline for emergency motions, covering issues which occur after September 12th, is Thursday 19th September).
 In addition, as many as ten motions from the CLP section can be debated at Conference, as well as ten motions supported by affiliates, meaning a major expansion in topics to be debated at this year’s Conference.
 Although motions are generally associated with party policy, motions on organisational issues are also in order.
 The ‘contemporary’ criterion has also been abolished.

 Momentum’s NCG has decided to circulate ten motions, drafted by a number of organisations such as Labour for a Green New Deal, Labour for a 4 Day Week, Campaign for Labour Party Democracy, Labour Against Racism and Fascism, We Own It, and the Venezuela Solidarity Campaign.
 They have also decided to circulate one organisational motion, asking the NEC to bring back to the 2020 Conference a range of options to democratise choice in future leadership elections.
 For this motion, see here.